Siege of Ostend: Assault on the Porcespic & the Squares

 On the night of 13 April 1603 a storm raged and tides were dangerously high causing more damage in the town and on the defences.
-As soon as the storm had passed away the Spanish launched another attack, this time on the "Porcespic" by a force of nearly 8,000 Spanish and Italians.
+As soon as the storm had ended the Spanish launched another attack, this time on the "Porcespic" by a force of nearly 8,000 Spanish and Italians.
 The position though was well defended by a mixture of Dutch, English, and Scots and the attackers were repelled despite managing to gain a foothold on the ramparts.

 The attack on the redoubt had been a feint however; the Spaniards were at that very moment swarming all over the three external forts, the South Square, the West Square, and the Polder Square.
 The Spanish had planted rope-ladders, swung themselves over the walls while the fight had been going on at the Porcespic.
 The three positions were in the hands of the Spanish by the time the fight at the Porcespic was over.
 Dorp did his best to rally the fugitives, and to encourage those who had remained.
 The next day the Spaniards consolidated their new positions and they turned the newly captured guns upon the main counterscarp of the town.
 The cost had been heavy on both sides, around fifteen hundred were casualties – besiegers and besieged- during the assault.

 Despite the loss, the besieged strengthened their inner works making sure the Spanish did not exploit the success.
 The conclusion that another assault had failed despite the capture of the squares had been costly.
 By taking them at heavy cost and over a long period of time and with more positions to take, some in the Spanish camp began to doubt the military effectiveness of the Archduke and it was decided to replace him as commander in the field.